grugslair/betsy/README.md

-# StarkNet Bet Contract Interface
+# Starknet Wagering Contract

-This Cairo interface, `IBet<T>`, provides a comprehensive framework for managing decentralized betting systems on StarkNet.
-It includes methods for creating, managing, and settling bets, as well as querying their details.
-Here's an overview of its structure and functionality:
+This Cairo interface provides a framework for managing decentralized wagering system on Starknet.
+It includes methods for creating, managing, and settling bets.

 ---